huatoanduong/huatoanduong.github.io/docs/index.md

 ## Expert Software Developer

-With 14 years working in IT industry, also in charge of some positions from analyzing to developing, team managing, deploying system, I have a deep understanding about software architecture & SDLC, which enables me to learn new technologies fast and easily.
-And 90% of my working lifetime is for startups, so I would love to work in a result-oriented and innovative environment.
-Along with high-demanded fullstack environment, I have forged myself a self-teaching skill that enables me to be adaptive with a changeable and high-demand environment.
+Experienced IT professional with 15+ years in the industry, primarily in dynamic startup environments.
+Proven track record of delivering end-to-end solutions across the full software development lifecycle - including system analysis, architecture design, full-stack development, team leadership, and production deployment.

+Having spent 90% of my career in startups, I thrive in fast-paced, high-demand environments that require adaptability, self-learning, and end-to-end ownership.
+I’m highly proficient in designing scalable software architectures and cloud-native solutions, and I'm quick to adopt new technologies when needed.
+The nature of startup work has also forged my ability to wear multiple hats—whether it's coding, architecting, or managing cross-functional teams—with a focus on delivering real value to customers.

 <!-- [Get PDF version](#){ .md-button .md-button--primary } -->